kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

    - The CPUSet(assignments) is applied to the container by the runtime.
    - If the CPUSet(assignments) is an exclusive CPUSet, a PLEG event is triggered.

 Note: If the kubelet restarts during a pending scale-down delay, the scale-down operation is restarted from the beginning with a fresh `scale_delay_timer`.
 This is because the CPU Manager does not persist `preAssignments` or active timers to the checkpoint — only the current `assignments` (the original cpuset before scale-down) are preserved.
 Upon restart, the kubelet observes a mismatch between the container's desired CPU request (from the Pod spec) and the allocated CPUs (from the checkpoint), triggering a new allocation cycle.
-This results in new `preAssignments` being created and a new `scale_delay_timer` being started, ensuring the full `scale-delay-time` delay is guaranteed even after a restart.
+Because `scaleDownGracePeriodSeconds` lives in the Pod spec, it survives the restart, so a new `scale_delay_timer` is started with the same duration and the full delay is guaranteed even after a restart.

 ##### Scale-Down Delay Timing

 From the time a new cpuset is allocated to when it is actually applied, there is a delay.
-The minimum guaranteed delay before the new cpuset is applied is `scale-delay-time`.
-The actual delay may be longer than `scale-delay-time` depending on when the cpuset actuation occurs, but is guaranteed to be no less than `scale-delay-time`.
+The minimum guaranteed delay before the new cpuset is applied is the pod's `scaleDownGracePeriodSeconds`.
+The actual delay may be longer, depending on when the cpuset actuation occurs, but is guaranteed to be no less than `scaleDownGracePeriodSeconds`.

 The following diagrams illustrate the two cases.